andyvroberts/strawberry/mkdocs/docs/finance/SFT.md

 ```

 ### Trade
 An individual transaction between two counterparties.
-The trade identifies the financial instrument being exchanged, the product type and sub-tyes, the legal entities (counterparties), effective & maturity dates, time duration of the SFT, other flags or indicators and sometimes the trader or trading desk identifiers.
+The trade identifies the financial instrument being exchanged, the product type and sub-tyes, the legal entities (counterparties), effective & maturity dates, time duration of the SFT, other flags or indicators and sometimes the trader or trading desk.

 ### Leg
 Each portion of the trade.
 For example, in a Repo there are 2 legs.
 One for the security and the other for the cash.
 The leg contains all the data items specific to the portion for that particular trade.